vinitcmehta/go-fpl/README.md

 # go-fpl
-An app using the FPL API written in Go
+An app using the Draft FPL API written in Go